Parents in Nursery and new parents who have joined JKG this year are invited to join us on:

 (No school for children on this day)

-All of the participants must understand the format and their roles prior to the conference.
+All of the participants should understand the format and their roles prior to the conference.
 The format may differ depending on the age of the child.

 The role of the Student is to be on time, stick to talking about the prepared work and to speak clearly.

-The Parent’s role is to be on time for the conference, be positive, concerned and interested, to ask questions and to listen.
+The Parent’s role is to be on time for the conference, be positive, concerned and interested, to ask questions (question prompts will be available should they be required) and to listen.

-The role of the Teacher is to manage and facilitate the conference.
+The role of the Teacher is to facilitate the conference.

-As always the staff are available to talk through any queries you may have regarding the progress and development of your children and I would ask, that should you wish to develop any issues you may have, that you contact the office to make an appointment with the class teacher, rather than raise these in front of the children at their conference.
+Bookings will open in the last week of February, further information about booking your 45 minute student-led conference will follow.
+As always the staff are available to talk through any queries you may have regarding the progress and development of your children and I would ask, that should you wish to talk about any issues you may have, that you contact the office to make an appointment with the class teacher, rather than raise these in front of the children at their conference.